 Vitamin C and kidney stones

 During the end/beginning months of 2004 – 2005 while I had tetanus and a bad infection around my dental implants, I used 20 to 36 grams of vitamin C a day, drinking a lot of liquid each time I took a handful of tablets.
 The vitamin C reduced the swelling from the infection completely and kept the intense pain away.
 Since then I have read that vitamin C in large doses can cause kidney stones.
-I’ve particularly been reading this as I research lamb’s quarters, which are high in oxalic acid, reputedly a cause of kidney stones.
+I’ve been reading a lot about this as I research lamb’s quarters, which are high in oxalic acid, reputedly a cause of kidney stones.
 I love lamb’s quarters and have been eating the “Indian Spinach” for decades.
 Since I haven’t gotten kidney stones I think drinking a lot of liquid is key.
+Lamb’s quarters/Indian Spinach ~ Read more.

 The Linus Pauling Institute recommends a vitamin C intake of at least 400 mg daily—the amount that has been found to fully saturate plasma and circulating cells with vitamin C in young, healthy nonsmokers.
 Consuming at least five servings (2½ cups) of fruits and vegetables daily may provide about 200 mg of vitamin C. Most multivitamin supplements provide 60 mg of vitamin C.